Juljulia/Plain-news/README.md

 # Plain News Feed

+This is one of the first hand-in assignments for WU19 at Yrgo.
+It's a plain news feed created by using HTML, CSS and PHP.

 ## Installation
     1. Clone the repository
-    2. Set up a dedicated webserver with the document root as the cloned repository
+    2. Set up a webserver with the document root as the cloned repository.

 ## Functionality
-* Sort posts by newest published date first
+* Sort posts by latest published date
 * Filter posts by author

 ### Testers